packagit/packagit/README.md

 # Packagit

-Packagit is amazing laravel modules management, you could manage huge project with many separate laravel packagit.
+Packagit is amazing laravel modules management, you could manage huge project with many separate laravel modules.

 You could run `packagit` or a short name `p`, such as `p new Auth`, a module named Auth would be created.